eficode-academy/istio-katas/debugging-with-ephemeral-containers.md

 tcpdump -i eth0 -vv -XX 'tcp port 80'
 ```

-With the command above, and if re-running the `curl` command from the tooling
+With the command above, and re-running the `curl` command from the tooling
-container you will see encrypted network traffic.
+container you will see an encrypted response from the Nginx web server.

-To inspect traffic between the Istio proxy and the web server container, inspect
+To inspect traffic between the Istio proxy and the web server container (marked
-traffic internally in the POD using the `lo` interface (i.e. *local* interface):
+with (2) on the figure above), inspect traffic internally in the POD using the
+`lo` interface (i.e. *local* interface):

 ```console
 tcpdump -i lo -vv -XX 'tcp port 80'